In order to streamline your email marketing, you have to acquire a validated email list of prospects.

 - Outsource email data cleaning – Enrich contact data

 A hard bounced email is permanent and can hence, be more serious than soft bounce.
 Reasons for getting hard bounced emails are as follows:

 Emails are removed from the map due to data decay; it’s important to note that MarketingSherpa reports that only within a year 22.5% of data is no longer valid.

 SPAM score is calculated and derived from the frequency of emails and the kind of content being sent.
 Invalid emails are basically those emails that have errors in the email address, maybe the name was incorrectly added from the source it was pulled.

 - Write personalized emails with fewer sales texts

 - Get your old email data cleaned

-The Cloudlead team hopes that this article is helpful to you.
+The Cloudlead team hopes that this article was helpful for you.

 If you have any more queries regarding bounced emails, feel free to contact us at email@example.com

 Co-founder & Marketing Professional at Cloudlead, a B2B data company aiming to make outbound predictable and smarter.
 Moaaz is a certified Content Marketeer, Graduate in Marketing and Management, completed an enterprise sales course for SaaS at Stanford.
 He also has a keen interest in analytics and data-driven marketing.